 We would give this lovely restaurant 4.75 out of 5 and will be back soon.

 Have we whetted your appetite?
 Try our reviews of the following restaurants: Galvin at Windows, Benares, both London, or of Fig in Chipping Campden.
 Food is not all we do, though.
-Feel welcome to check out our trip to the Sahara, our London helicopter ride, and our day-trip from Porto, off-roading and rock-climbing.
+Feel welcome to check out our trip to the Sahara and our day-trip from Porto, off-roading and rock-climbing.